JSVazz/JSVazz_CS160CQ4/Readme.md

-The time complexity of this code is O(n) because we check each element 1 time in order to determine if it is uppercase and therefore the beggining of a new word We navigate each letter by using a singular for loop The Space complexity of this code is O(1) because hte input is a non chagning string that does not change in any way as the method runs
+The time complexity of this code is O(n) because we check each element 1 time in order to determine if it is uppercase and therefore the beggining of a new word We navigate each letter by using a singular for loop The Space complexity of this code is O(1) because the input is a non chagning string that does not change in any way as the method runs

 C2: Correctness & Loop Imvariant